• About Texas Travel Talk

 Mother Daughter Road Trips In Texas

-I found a cozy cabin outside Waco that included a place outdoors where we could walk around and sit by the fire if we wanted to make one.
-Mom also brought her sweet Lily along.
-Lily is a Chihuahua Yorkie mix who is 15 years old.
-Lily doesn’t have much life left, so her mom likes to take her on trips when possible.
-She doesn’t like leaving her behind.
+I found a small, cozy cabin outside Waco with a fire pit and walking trails.
+My Mom also brought her sweet Lily along.
+Lily is a Chihuahua Yorkie mix who was 15 years old at the time.
+She doesn’t like leaving her behind at all.

-We visited Magnolia Market during Covid, so the lines were long, and we had to wear masks.
-But this is our second mother-daughter road trip to the Magnolia Market.
-This first time was when it was relatively new, and we had so much fun swinging on the swings outside.
-The swings are now gone.
+We visited Magnolia Market.
+This is our third mother-daughter road trip to the Magnolia Market.
+This first time was when it was relatively new, and I found so much decor to buy for my house.
+We also had so much fun swinging on the swings outside.
+The swings are now gone, and the prices have gone up!

 We also visited an Amish area down the street from our cabin, where we made a tiny basket from clay.
 I’m sad that I can not find those pictures of this trip.

-While mom and Lily stayed at the cabin and rested, I rode horseback at Brazos Bluff Ranch.
-She doesn’t want to do a few activities that I want, like horseback riding, and the time we went to Broken Bow, I zipped line, and she wasn’t about to do that!
+While Mom and Lily stayed at the cabin and rested, I rode horseback at Brazos Bluff Ranch.
+She only wants to do a few activities I want, and horseback riding isn’t one of them, and neither is zip lining!

-2. Stay At The Courtyard By Marriott In San Antonio
+2. The Courtyard By Marriott In San Antonio

-This San Antonio trip was about six years ago.
-We visited a family member but enjoyed a riverboat ride and lunch on the San Antonio Riverwalk.
-Again, not sure where that photo is of her and I freezing our butts off on that riverboat ride.
+This San Antonio trip was about six years ago in the wintertime.
+We enjoyed a riverboat ride and lunch on the San Antonio River Walk.
+Not sure where that photo is of her and I freezing our butts off on that riverboat ride.
 But an enjoyable time nonetheless.

 3. We Picked Blueberries In Edom, TX

-Grapevine was a day trip for us, as I live only 25 miles from town.
-But if you ever get a chance to take a trip with your mother somewhere fun, go to Grapevine during the holidays.
-The city spruces up Main Street as you’ve never seen before.
-All the stores are decked out – some more than others, and there is always an outdoor-themed setup (Charlie Brown, the Grinch, etc.) by the gazebo, complete with photo opportunities and fun galore!
-One year, there was fake snow falling from the sky.
+Grapevine was a day trip for us, as I live only 25 miles from downtown.
+But if you ever get a chance to take a weekend trip with your mother somewhere fun, go to Grapevine during the holidays.
+The city spruces up its Main Street as you’ve never seen before.
+All the stores along the street get all decked out – some more than others.

-Our latest mother-daughter trip.
-Palestine, Texas – an East Texas charming town.
+Our mother-daughter trip to Palestine, Texas, a charming East Texas town, was fabulous.
 From gorgeous scenic drives to numerous pines scattered everywhere, seeing the dogwood trees, to local cuisine and a cozy stay in the woods, we completed another trip together.
 Read the full story here – Mother-Daughter Trip To Palestine, TX.

 6. Take A Tour Of Pears In Pearland, Texas